gentakojima/emojione-picker-ubuntu/README.md

 ## Troubleshooting issues

-This program requires Python 2.7 and it's known to fail with Python 3.0 at the moment.
-Some distributions are defaulting now to Python 3.0.
-If you can't run it, change the first line in the file `emojione-picker` to read like this:

-    #!/usr/bin/python2.7

 The indicator might take some time to display on older systems.
 It usually takes 3 to 5 seconds, but as stated on issue #3, it can take up to 30 seconds, so be patient.

 ## How to use it